 BASEBALL 2017: Sacrifice bunts are a dying art in baseball

-In this March 21, 2009, file photo, Arizona Diamondbacks pitcher Brandon Webb lays down a sacrifice bunt in the second inning against the Kansas City Royals during a spring training baseball game in Tucson, Ariz.
+In this Oct.
+14, 2016, file photo, Cleveland Indians' Coco Crisp lays down a sacrifice bunt against the Toronto Blue Jays during the fifth inning of Game 1 of the baseball American League Championship Series, in Cleveland.
 Sacrifice bunts are down 37 percent in 10 years and expectations are they'll continue to slide.

 Add your comments below